microsoft/trident/README.md

    section of [systemd repart.d
    manual](https://www.man7.org/linux/man-pages/man5/repart.d.5.html).

-   4) The Imaging section in the sample HostConfiguration provided above can be set in the following way, to request url-file images for the runtime OS:
+   4) The storage.images section in the sample HostConfiguration provided above can be set in the following way, to request url-file images for the runtime
+   OS:

       ```yaml
-      imaging:
+      storage:
         images:
           - url: <URL to the boot image>
             sha256: <sha256 hash>